shahid-n/extended-kalman-filter/README.md

 A more intractable problem occurred during simulation, especially with `Dataset 1` -- the RMSE values were growing large too quickly, and there was a clearly distinguishable discontinuous jump during the overlapping leg of the figure eight manoeuvre, complete with a 180-degree flip in orientation from one instant to the next, as depicted in the screenshot below.
 ![alt text][bug]

-The root cause for this bug is apparent from the documentation of the `atan2()` function -- specifically, whenever the trajectory is either: a) parallel or tangent to the x-axis and intersects with the y, or b) parallel or tangent to the y-axis and simultaneously intersects with the x-axis, the lack of numerical resolution in one or both arguments to this function can lead to a sudden jump between 0 and +/-_&pi;_ radians in case a), or a discontinuous and instantaneous jump between +/-_&pi;_/2 radians in case b).
+The root cause for this bug is apparent from the documentation of the `atan2()` function -- specifically, whenever the trajectory is either: a) parallel or tangent to the _x_-axis and intersects with the _y_, or b) parallel or tangent to the _y_-axis and simultaneously intersects with the _x_-axis, the lack of numerical resolution in one or both arguments to this function can lead to a sudden jump between 0 and +/-_&pi;_ radians in case a), or a discontinuous and instantaneous jump between +/-_&pi;_/2 radians in case b).

-This issue is further exacerbated by the difference calculation `_y_(1) - _z_(1)`, which is the error in the heading angle, which could see instantaneous jumps of magnitude _&pi;_ if this issue were not addressed, which is precisely what was happening as shown in the screen capture above.
+This issue is further exacerbated by the difference calculation _y_(1) - _z_(1), which is the error in the heading angle, which could see instantaneous jumps of magnitude _&pi;_ if this issue were not addressed, which is precisely what was happening as shown in the screen capture above.

 This numerical bug was fixed by adding the following code in [lines 63 to 68 of kalman_filter.cpp](https://github.com/shahid-n/extended-kalman-filter/blob/master/src/kalman_filter.cpp#L63):
 ```